godotengine/godot-showreel-voting/README.md

 # Godot showreel rating website

-This repository hosts the Godot showreel website.
+This repository hosts the Godot Showreel webapp.
 It is a video submission and voting platform meant to help contributors selecting the best videos to showcase Godot engine.